the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

     index.css
 ~~~~~~~~

 It looks cleaner than before.
+A component is defined by its component declaration in the JavasScript file, but also by its style and tests.

 Another step could be extracting the constant variables from the App component.
 These constants were used to compose the Hacker News API url.

 {lang=javascript}
 ~~~~~~~~